Francis Bernard (American football): Dallas Cowboys

 Bernard was signed as an undrafted free agent by the Dallas Cowboys after the 2020 NFL draft on April 27.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on October 3 for the team's week 4 game against the Cleveland Browns, and reverted to the practice squad after the game.
 He was promoted to the active roster on October 10.
 He was a backup linebacker, appearing in 13 games, while registering one defensive tackle and 4 special teams tackles.

-In 2021, he injured his hamstring on the first practice of training camp and reagravated it during the last week of the preseason.
+In 2021, he injured his hamstring on the first practice of training camp and reaggravated it during the last week of the preseason.
 On September 2, Bernard was placed on injured reserve to start the season.
 He was activated on November 6.
 He appeared in 8 games as a backup linebacker, making one defensive tackle and 3 special teams tackles.
 He wasn't re-signed after the season.